 As the Chief Executive Officer of HL7, Dr. Jaffe serves as the organization's global ambassador, fostering relationships with key industry stakeholders.
 A 37-year veteran of the healthcare IT industry, Dr. Jaffe was previously the Senior Global Strategist for the Digital Health Group at Intel Corporation, Vice President of Life Sciences at SAIC, and the Director of Medical Informatics at AstraZeneca Pharmaceuticals.
 He completed his medical training at Johns Hopkins and Duke Universities, and was a post-doctoral fellow at the National Institutes of Health and at Georgetown University.
 Formerly, he was President of InforMed, an informatics consultancy for research informatics.
 Over the course of his career, he has been the principal investigator for more than 200 clinical trials, and has served in various leadership roles in the American Medical Informatics Association.
 He has been a board member on leading organizations for information technology standards, and served as the chair of a national institutional review board.
 Most recently, he held an appointment in the Department of Engineering at Penn State University.
 Dr. Jaffe has been the contributing editor for several journals and has published on a range of subjects, including clinical management, informatics deployment, and healthcare policy.

-Kris Joshi is executive vice president and president, Network Solutions, for Change Healthcare.
+Kris Joshi is executive vice president and president, of Network Solutions, for Change Healthcare.
 Prior to joining Change Healthcare, Mr. Joshi was global vice president for healthcare product strategy for the Health Sciences global business unit at Oracle Corporation.
 He helped launch the Health Sciences business unit and successfully led two acquisitions for Oracle in Life Sciences.
-Before joining Oracle, Mr. Joshi served in senior strategy roles with IBM's Global Sales and Distribution organization, and prior to IBM, Mr. Joshi was at McKinsey and Company, where he worked with Fortune 500 companies on strategy issues.
+Before joining Oracle, Mr. Joshi served in senior strategy roles with IBM's Global Sales and Distribution organization, and prior to IBM, Mr. Joshi was at McKinsey and Company, where he worked with Fortune 500 companies on strategic issues.

 Mr. Joshi holds a B.S. in mathematics from the California Institute of Technology and a Ph.D. in physics from the Massachusetts Institute of Technology.
 He currently serves on the boards of the Personalized Medicine Coalition and the eHealth Initiative in Washington, DC.